albertoscala/onion-peeler/README.md

-# onion-peeler
+# Onion Peeler
-Onion-Peeler is a powerful web-crawler designed specifically for navigating the depths of the Tor network, commonly known as the darkweb.
-This project aims to provide users with an efficient and versatile tool to explore hidden websites and gather information from this anonymized part of the internet.
+Onion-Peeler is a simple web-crawler designed specifically for understanding the web crawling and navigating the depths of the Tor network, commonly known as the darkweb, in an easier way.
+This project aims to map and explore hidden websites in this anonymized part of the internet.